joeky888/dotfile/Software/docker.md

 =====
 * $ docker run hello-world

-Show all installed container
+Show all installed container / just like showing all .vmdk on virtualbox
 =====
 * $ docker ps -a

-Remove a installed container
+Remove a installed container / just like remove a .vmdk on virtualbox
 =====
 * $ docker rm container_id